tarantool/cartridge/rst/cartridge_admin.rst

 Make sure that you prepared valid configuration for the target cluster.
 Valid topology should contain **same** replicasets uuids for each replicaset and instances uuids that **differ** from original cluster.

+Several notes:

-Note that you can bootstrap several replicasets from cluster (for example, data nodes only) instead of full cluster.
+- You can bootstrap several replicasets from cluster (for example, data nodes only) instead of full cluster.

+- Make sure you aren't trying to load data in target cluster while bootstrapping.
+  If you need to hot switch between original and target cluster, make original cluster read-only before bootstraping target cluster.

+- Check logs and ``box.info.replication`` on target cluster after bootstrapping.
+  If something went wrong, try again.

 Example of valid data in ``edit_topology`` request:

 Original cluster topology: